 Now, P&G is hoping that by advertising where consumers spend their time will encourage them to spend their money on P&G products.

 MDG Advertising is a full-service advertising agency and one of Florida’s top creative ad agencies.
 With offices in Boca Raton, FL and New York, NY, MDG’s core capabilities include branding, logo design, digital marketing, print advertising, mobile marketing, email marketing, media planning and buying, TV and radio, outdoor, newspaper, video marketing, Web design and development, infographic development, content marketing, social media marketing, and search engine optimization (SEO).
-To stay on top of the latest trends in marketing and advertising, contact MDG Advertising today at 561-338-7797.
+To stay on top of the latest trends in marketing and advertising, contact MDG Advertising.
 To learn about how Procter & Gamble is testing ad targeting technology to better target consumers, see “Brands Test Ad Targeting Technology at the Store Shelf.”